Merck Manual

 Follow-up after Bariatric Surgery

-Regular, long-term follow-up after bariatric surgery helps ensure adequate weight loss and prevent complications.
+Regular long-term follow-up after metabolic and bariatric surgery helps ensure adequate weight loss and prevent complications.
 After Roux-en-Y gastric bypass or sleeve gastrectomy, patients should be monitored every 4 to 12 weeks during the period of rapid weight loss (usually about the first 6 months after surgery), then every 6 to 12 months thereafter.
-With laparoscopic adjustable gastric banding, results appear to be optimal when patients are monitored and the band is adjusted at least 6 times during the first year after surgery.

 Key Points

-• Weight loss surgery is contraindicated if patients have an uncontrolled psychiatric disorder (eg, major depression), drug or alcohol abuse, cancer that is not in remission, or another life-threatening disorder or if they cannot comply with nutritional requirements (including life-long vitamin replacement when indicated).
+• Contraindications to metabolic and bariatric surgery include an uncontrolled psychiatric disorder (eg, major depression), substance or alcohol use disorder, cancer that is not in remission, or another life-threatening disorder and inability to comply with nutritional requirements (including life-long vitamin replacement when indicated).

-• Monitor patients regularly after surgery for maintenance of weight loss, resolution of weight-related comorbid disorders, and complications of surgery (eg, nutritional deficiencies, metabolic bone disease, gout, cholelithiasis, nephrolithiasis, depression, alcohol abuse).
+• Monitor patients regularly after surgery for maintenance of weight loss, resolution of weight-related comorbidities, and complications of surgery (eg, nutritional deficiencies, metabolic bone disease, gout, cholelithiasis, nephrolithiasis, depression, alcohol use disorder).

 Drugs Mentioned In This Article